 However, the exact type and level of cover available varies according to the policy you choose, so check with your health fund for full details of what is and isn’t covered.

 Compare health insurance for general cardiac

 You can find general cardiac in hospital cover, below are a selection of Finder partners that include the treatment.
-All have a 2 month waiting period for new conditions, and 12 months on pre existing.
+All have a 2 month waiting period for new conditions, and 12 months on pre existing and excess is $500.

 What is cardiovascular disease?

 Cardiovascular disease is the collective term used to describe diseases of the heart and blood vessels.
 It includes conditions such as coronary heart disease, heart failure, cardiomyopathy and stroke, and according to the Australian Government’s Department of Health it is the leading cause of death and disease in Australia.